Released: September 1978

 Released: August 1979

 Of course there was no “Nigel”.
 Instead, bassist Colin Moulding wrote of his dad attempting to make his son get his “hair cut and stay on at school”.
 This theme of parental domination fits perfectly with the urgency of the music - part new wave muscle, part very British ska-ish funk workout.
+Beneath XTC's wonky pop exterior lay one of the most experimental groups of the decade.

 Released: August 1978